haehejheyju/haehejheyju.github.io/_posts/2024-01-29-The-Josephus-Problem.md

 e.g. n=2^4=16.

-1. Remove all the evens (according to the rule):
+i.
+Remove all the evens (according to the rule):

 ![image](/assets/img/TheJosephusProblem/tjp4.jpg){: width="200" }

-2. Put a dot on 1 so we can remember that it is 1’s turn again.
+ii.
+Put a dot on 1 so we can remember that it is 1’s turn again.
 When I relabel at this point, n=2^3=8 - the number of remaining ones are powers of two again:

 ![image](/assets/img/TheJosephusProblem/tjp5.jpg){: width="200" }

-3. It’s still 1’s turn after the second round.
+iii.
+It’s still 1’s turn after the second round.
 So I go through again:

 ![image](/assets/img/TheJosephusProblem/tjp6.jpg){: width="200" }

-4. 1 wins:
+iv.
+1 wins:

 ![image](/assets/img/TheJosephusProblem/tjp7.jpg){: width="200" }